 The idea can be specific to one of these districts or all of them.

 If the applicant is from the public sector, no contribution is required.
-However, if they are from the private sector, applicants must contribute their own resources to the project, bearing at least 20% of the total project cost.
+However, if they are from the private sector, applicants must contribute their resources to the project, bearing at least 20% of the total project cost.
 These contributions can be made both in cash and in-kind.